DevOps: Culture

-DevOps initiatives can change how a company's operations, developers, and testers collaborate during the development and delivery processes.
+DevOps initiatives can change how a company's operations, developers, and testers collaborate during development and delivery processes.

 DevOps attempts to support consistency, reliability, and efficiency within an organization.
 This is usually enabled by a shared code repository or version control.
 Many organizations use version control to facilitate DevOps automation technologies like virtual machines, containerization (or OS-level virtualization), and CI/CD, with the Git version control system and the GitHub platform referenced as examples.

 GitOps

 GitOps evolved from DevOps.
-The specific state of deployment configuration is version-controlled.
-Because the most popular version-control is Git, the GitOps approach has been named after Git.
-Changes to configuration can be managed using code review practices, and can be rolled back using version-controlling.
+It takes its name from the popular version control system Git, and the specific state of deployment configuration is also version-controlled.
+Configuration changes can be managed using code review practices, and can be rolled back using version-controlling.
 Essentially, all of the changes to a code are tracked, bookmarked, and making any updates to the history can be made easier.
 As explained by Red Hat, "visibility to change means the ability to trace and reproduce issues quickly, improving overall security."

-Best practices for cloud systems

-The following practices can enhance productivity of DevOps pipelines, especially in systems hosted in the cloud:
+DataOps